 API key

-Your API key authenticates requests to the Uthana GraphQL API.
-Keep it private and rotate it if you suspect it has leaked.
+Your API key authenticates requests to the Uthana API.
+Keep it private and rotate it if you suspect it has been compromised.

 Get your API key